Modeling in Ampersand (work in progress)

 There are most certainly other reasons for making an Ampersand model, because a good conceptual analysis precedes practically every problem that is worth solving.

 An information system is modeled by designing every subsystem separately.

-To specify an information system, the following steps are necessary:
+To specify an information system, take the following steps:

 - Agreement on the domain language;

 What is a model about?

 An ampersand model describes the rules, relations and concepts that define a business system.
 Using this specification, a software system can be built that can hold structured information as a set of facts.
 Based on the rules, the set of facts can be checked automatically to detect violations of rules.